 The early days

 Since 2001, I experimented with realtime-generated graphics and visuals for live music.
 These experiments culminated in the work I did for (2011), where I used the then brand-new Kinect to track the motion of the DJ and a MIDI controller to manipulate the graphics.
 The successor of this was the live visual set for (2012) at sound:frame festival in Vienna.
 Another exploration of realtime graphics were my live visuals for (2013) at Ars Electronica Festival.

 One of my interests is making data tangible through visualisation and interaction.
 The infographic (2010) shows the extent of the oil leakage of BP's Deepwater Horizon.
 In my BA studies I created the data visualisation (2010) in the class of Stefan Sagmeister.
 It visualises the text of the holy books of the five world religions.

-Over all these years I've had the pleasure to work with so many wonderful people: Adidas, Ars Electronica Center, Artevent / André Heller, Audi, Bertelsmann, Bosch-Siemens Hausgeräte, Breuninger, Caterpillar, CIID Copenhagen Institute of Interaction Design, Der Standard, EnBW, E.ON, EPFL, Erste Bank, Donaufestival, HEAD Snowboards, IAA Internationale Automobilausstellung, Kia Motors, KUKA Roboter, Levi‘s, Logitech, Mercedes Benz, Microsoft, mySugr, Nike, NODE Forum for Digital Arts, ORF, Österreich Werbung, RWE, Siemens, Skype, Stadt Wien, Vienna Tourism Board, Vienna International Airport, Wirtschaftskammer Österreich.
+Over all these years I've had the pleasure to work with many wonderful people.
+Brands I've worked for include Adidas, Ars Electronica Center, Artevent / André Heller, Audi, Bertelsmann, Bosch-Siemens Hausgeräte, Breuninger, Caterpillar, CIID Copenhagen Institute of Interaction Design, Der Standard, EnBW, E.ON, EPFL, Erste Bank, Donaufestival, HEAD Snowboards, IAA Mobility, Kia Motors, KUKA Robots, Levi‘s, Logitech, Mercedes Benz, Microsoft, mySugr, Nike, ORF, Österreich Werbung, RWE, Siemens, Skype, WKO Austrian Economic Chambers, City of Vienna, Vienna Tourism Board, Vienna International Airport.